-Ativan may be habit-forming and should be used only by the person it was prescribed for.
+Lorazepam may be habit-forming and should be used only by the person it was prescribed for.
+Misuse of habit-forming medicine can cause addiction, overdose, or death.
 Ativan should never be shared with another person, especially someone who has a history of drug abuse or addiction.
 Keep the medication in a secure place where others cannot get to it.

 kidney or liver disease;

 an allergy to aspirin or yellow food dye.

 Tell your doctor if you are pregnant or plan to become pregnant.
 If you use Ativan during pregnancy, your baby could be born with life-threatening withdrawal symptoms, and may need medical treatment for several weeks.

 You should not breastfeed while you are taking Ativan.

 If you do breastfeed, tell your doctor if you notice drowsiness, feeding problems, or slow weight gain in the nursing baby.